brandanpdx/word-counter/README.md

 ## Setup/Installation Requirements

-#### Install this application

 Clone this repository via Terminal using the following commands:
 * ```$ cd desktop```
 * ```$ git clone https://github.com/brandanpdx/word-counter```
 * ```$ cd word-counter```

-Then, confirm that you have navigated to the word-counter project directory by entering ```pwd``` in Terminal.

-To run the program, type the following into the terminal:
+To run the program, navigate to the WordCounter production folder by typing the following into the terminal:

+* ```$ cd WordCounter```

+Then run the program by typing:
 * ```$ dotnet run```